epfl-lara/stainless/xlang.rst

    a(1) = 10
    a(1) //10

-There are some limitations with what you can do with arrays.
 Leon simply rewrite arrays using ``update`` operation as assignment of function arrays using ``updated``.
 This leverages the built-in algorithm for functional array and rely on the elimination procedure for assignments.
 Concretely, it would transform the above on the following equivalent implementation: